AnnaGregusova/TDMSReader/README.md

 TDMS files organize data in three main types: Lead-In, Metadata, and Raw Data.
 The Lead-In data part provides an overview of how the file is organized (Tag, Mask, Version...).
 Metadata describe detailed information about the data stored, such as number of objects (groups, channels), it also contains properties of both group and channels and much more.
 Finally, Raw Data is the actual data collected, and it is only stored in the Channels, which are part of Groups within the TDMS file.
 You can find detailed information about the structure here: https://www.ni.com/en/support/documentation/supplemental/06/the-ni-tdms-file-format.html.

 # Getting started
+ To install and run this library you need to have Maven and Java version 8 and higher.

 ## Installation
 1. Clone the repo